plotly/Dash.jl/docs/src/index.md

 * For multiple output callback must return any collection with element for each output

-## Comparision with original python syntax
+## Comparison with original python syntax

 ### component naming: